 White Bass vs Striped Bass: The Key Differences

 There are many types of bass including white bass and striped bass.
-Some of them have different flavors, textures and waters they swim in.
-Today I’ll be answering, what are the differences between white bass and striped bass.
+Some of them have different flavors and textures.
+Today I’ll be taking a close look at their differences.

 Striped bass are fresh and saltwater fish while white bass are freshwater fish.
-Striped bass are longer and more narrow than white bass and weight more.
 Their taste is similar but white bass is a little fishier and striped bass has a firmer texture.
 Striped bass contains fewer calories and fats.

 This article will provide a side-by-side nutrient comparison of the two fish.
 I’ll examine their tastes, textures, mercury levels, costs and if one can substitute for the other.
 In addition, other common questions are answered and my poll results when I asked people which fish they preferred.